-If you’ve decided to hire a consulting firm to help you with your fundraising, you’re probably wondering how you can work together successfully.
+If you’ve decided to hire a nonprofit consulting firm to help you with your fundraising, you’re probably wondering how you can work together successfully.
 A strong partnership will ensure that you receive a solid return on your investment.

 Start with our top tips or go ahead and check out our top recommended fundraising consultants who can help your organization!

 Tip #1: Work with a firm that is familiar with mobile fundraising.

 With the rise of online donations and mobile giving, it’s critical that you hire a nonprofit consultant who understands these forms of giving and is familiar with incorporating these tools into a fundraising strategy.

 Hiring someone with this knowledge means that they can suggest ways for you to expand your giving options if you aren’t too familiar with mobile fundraising.